Build good money habits for your child and get rewarded with a $25 bonus this summer. Get started

 • Access to HawaiiUSA's additional Branch Services

-• No setup fee or monthly service account fee
+• No setup fee or monthly account service fee.
+Must maintain minimum average balance of $25 for Secondary Savings.

 • 24/7 Online Banking and Direct Deposit